graves/awful_aj/README.md

 ## ✨ Features

 - **Ask the AI**: Run `aj ask "question"` and get answers powered by your configured model.
 - **Interactive Mode**: A REPL-style conversation with memory & vector search (your AI "remembers" past context).
+- **RAG Support**: Load documents for context-aware responses with `--rag` flag.
+Automatic chunking, caching, and retrieval.
+- **Pretty Printing**: Beautiful markdown rendering with syntax highlighting for code blocks (`--pretty` flag).
+- **Progress Indicators**: Real-time feedback with spinners for API calls, memory search, and model loading.
 - **Vector Store**: Uses HNSW + sentence embeddings to remember what you've said before.
 Basically, your AI gets a brain. 🧠
 - **Brains with Limits**: Keeps only as many tokens as you allow.
 When full, it forgets the oldest stuff.
 (Like you after 3 AM pizza.)
 - **Config & Templates**: YAML-driven configs and prompt templates.
 Customize everything, break nothing.
 - **Auto-downloads embeddings model**: Uses Candle (pure Rust ML framework) to automatically download the `all-MiniLM-L6-v2` BERT model from HuggingFace Hub when needed.
 - **Pure Rust**: No Python dependencies!
 Everything runs in pure Rust using Candle for ML inference.

 ---